davidhaas6/articlegen/README.md

 The Rat News Network Generator is a Python-based pipeline that:

-- Generates satirical news articles using OpenAI's GPT models
+- Generates rat news articles using OpenAI's GPT models
 - Creates accompanying images using DALL-E
 - Renders content into a static website using Jinja2 templates
 - Deploys the site to GitHub Pages via CI/CD